Hostile Guns Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Hostile Guns (1967) worth watching?
-According to our cinematic analysis, the film stands as a AVERAGE with a verified audience rating of 5.1/10.
+According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 5.6/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Western.

 Story & Plot Summary: Hostile Guns

 Quick Plot Summary: Released in 1967, Hostile Guns is a Western film directed by R.G.
-Springsteen.
+Springsteen, written by Steve Fisher.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving George Montgomery.
+It provides a scannable look at the movie's central conflict involving George Montgomery as Gid McCool.

 Ending Explained: Hostile Guns

-The final moments of Hostile Guns reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Hostile Guns reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Hostile Guns?